FindArticles FindArticles

 SHARE

-Box is leaning hard into agentic AI, and CEO Aaron Levie has a crisp thesis for why: the next wave of productivity will be unlocked not by bigger models alone, but by models steeped in the right context.
-In his view, the real frontier is connecting AI to the sprawling, messy troves of enterprise content—contracts, slides, PDFs, design assets—and doing so with precision, governance and repeatability.
+Box is leaning hard into agentic AI, and CEO Aaron Levie has a clean thesis for why: the next wave and productivity will be unlocked not by simply scaling up models, but by models steeped in the right context.

 Table of Contents